bodaro/riveroad/ski.md

 ##### General

-* Lease is 5PM December 01, 2019 through and including 5PM May 31, 2020
+* Lease is midnight December 01, 2021 through and including 5PM May 31, 2022
   * Mid-Week is noon Sunday to 6PM Friday each and every week
 * Use Venmo for guest fees.
 * Calendar: Always use it and keep it accurate.
 Others are relying on the accuracy of people's plans.